Single-Peaked Consistency for Weak Orders Is Easy

 The following three sections consist of our results and they are structured as follows.
 We examine each variant of single-peakedness starting with the weakest restriction and ending with the strongest.
-When we examine each restriction we present a formal definition of the variant of single-peakedness and the transformation to the problem of determining if a 0-1 matrix has consecutive ones in rows.
+When we examine each restriction we present an alternative definition of the variant of single-peakedness using forbidden substructures and the transformation to the problem of determining if a 0-1 matrix has the consecutive ones property.

-\section{Existentially Single-Peaked Consistency}
+\subsection{Existentially Single-Peaked Consistency}

-We start with \extsp\ preferences since is it the most general of the three variants mentioned in Section~\ref{sec:preliminaries}.
-The construction and corresponding proof will be the basis for showing that single-peaked and single-plateaued consistency for weak orders are each also in $\p$.
+The most general of the three variants mentioned in Section~\ref{sec:variants} is the model of \extsp\ preferences.
+The construction and corresponding proof will be the basis for showing that single-peaked and single-plateaued consistency for weak orders are each also in \p.

-Given an axis $A$ and a preference order $v$, if $v$ is \extsp\ with respect to $A$ then $v$ cannot have strictly decreasing and then strictly increasing preference with respect to $A$.
-Following the terminology used by Lackner~\shortcite{lac:c:incomplete-sp-aaai}, we refer to this as a v-valley. \begin{definition} A preference order $v$ over a candidate set $C$ contains a \emph{v-valley} with respect to an axis $A$ if and only if there exist distinct candidates $a,b,c \in C$ such that $a < b < c$ in $A$ and $a > b$ and $c > b$ in $v$. \end{definition} Using the v-valley substructure we can state the following. \begin{lemma} \cite{lac:c:incomplete-sp} Let $V$ be a preference profile of weak orders. $V$ is \extsp\ with respect to an axis $A$ if and only if no preference order $v \in V$ contains a v-valley with respect to $A$. \end{lemma} Lemma~\ref{lem:extv} will simplify our argument used in the proof of Theorem~\ref{thm:main}.
+Given an axis $A$ and a preference order $v$, if $v$ is \extsp\ with respect to $A$ then $v$ cannot have strictly decreasing and then strictly increasing preferences with respect to $A$.
+Following the terminology used by Lackner~\cite{lac:c:incomplete-sp-aaai}, we refer to this as a v-valley.

+\begin{definition} A preference order $v$ over a candidate set $C$ contains a \emph{v-valley} with respect to an axis $A$ if there exist candidates $a,b,c \in C$ such that $a < b < c$ in $A$ and $(a > b)$ and $(c > b)$ in $v$. \end{definition}

+Using the v-valley substructure we can state the following lemma, which will simplify our argument used in the proof of Theorem~\ref{thm:main}.